tranhl/vagrant-starter/README.md

 rm -rf .git && git init
 ```

 Once all of the above is done, `vagrant up`!
+You should now be able to access the Vagrant box through its private IP address (default is `192.168.10.10`).

+**Avoid using port-fowarding to access the Vagrant box through `localhost`!** Doing so will cause your CPU to gradually increase to 100% until you shut down the box (see https://www.virtualbox.org/ticket/14137).

 ## License
 [MIT](http://vjpr.mit-license.org)